 While you can see a glimpse of light flashes between tall buildings in the area, to actually enjoy the display to its fullest make sure you head down to one of the parks along the riverbank where you can view the whole variety of beautiful colors and different types of fireworks.
 Viewing from the bridges would be even better, but note that there is no stopping allowed along the bridges during the fireworks display.

-There is a terrific summer festival atmosphere that goes hand-in-hand with the Tokyo Bay Fireworks, and is as appealing as the fireworks themselves.
-Traditional Japanese food vendors line the streets, game stalls and locals dressed in interesting yukata (a causal summer kimono).
+There is a terrific summer festival atmosphere that goes hand-in-hand with the Tokyo Bay Fireworks and is as appealing as the fireworks themselves.
+Traditional Japanese food vendors line the streets, game stalls, and locals dressed in interesting yukata (a casual summer kimono).

 When Are The Sumida River Fireworks Held in Tokyo?

 - Happens on the last Saturday of July.
-However, it is cancelled if it rains heavily or very windy
+However, it is canceled if it rains heavily or is very windy

 - Fireworks last for an hour and a half.
 Time: 7:00 PM to 8:30 PM

 The Sumida River Fireworks, also known as the Toyko Bay Fireworks are held north of the Rainbow Bridge in Tokyo Bay, which is closed to pedestrians during the fireworks show.